pinglainstitute/energy-gdp-emissions/README.md

 ### Results
 * [ARIMA summary result](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/data/02_01_results/arima_method_summary.md)

-The Best order for the US was (0, 1, 0) Auto ARIMA with fixing d order
+The Best order for the US was (2, 2, 0) Manual Grid Search

 The Best order for China was (0, 2, 0) Auto ARIMA with fixing d order